NORTH CAROLINA COUNCIL OF CHURCHES

 SHABBAT AT BETH EL SYNAGOGUE

-Beth El Synagogue (1004 Watts St) will host its First Friday Shabbat Service and Potluck with DurhamISH on September 1, 6:30–9pm.
+Beth El Synagogue (1004 Watts St) will host its First Friday Shabbat Service and Potluck with DurhamISH on August 2, 6:30–9pm.
 Every month, a different group of volunteers will lead the Shabbat services in whatever style they choose.
 Attendees are invited to bring a vegetarian dish to share.
-Everyone will be expected to wear face masks when not actively eating or drinking.
 The service will be held in the multipurpose room and the potluck dinner will be enjoyed in the heating tent in the parking lot.
 Click here to let Alexina Haefner know if you’d like to lead a few tunes or offer any additional help.

 HELP WITH FOOD + CLOTHING